 If you have followed my guideline this far, you are well on your way to using Linkedin for business success.
 So remember what your challenges are:

 Start conversations with carefully targeted decision-makers at companies you can logically do business with.
-Read our account-based marketing ebook to learn more about how to target the right type of business in more detail.
+Read our account-based marketing ebook to learn more about targeting the correct type of business in more detail.

-Aim for appointments and calls not closing deals.
+Aim for appointments and calls, not closing deals.
 Don’t try and close a deal on Linkedin at all.
 You won’t learn enough about the suitability of your prospect.
-They could well be shielding issues from you that would in most circumstances be clear.
-You will need a well-crafted sales process and you want to learn as much about their business as possible.
+They could well be shielding issues from you that would, in most circumstances, be clear.
+You will need a well-crafted sales process and want to learn as much about their business as possible.

 Research your prospects before responding.
 When you outreach and get a positive response.
 Search the internet for news about their business.
-Look at their website, see how many employees they have on Linkedin, check their revenues at companies house.
+Look at their website, see how many employees they have on Linkedin, and check their revenues at Companies House.

 Ask questions but do not interview your prospect.
-You need to LISTEN more than you speak and record a meeting on Zoom or Skype so as not to interrupt and break the flow.
+You need to LISTEN more than you speak and record a meeting on Zoom or Skype to avoid interrupting and breaking the flow.
 Follow these LinkedIn for business tips and flourish.